ls1intum/Artemis/docs/dev/setup/kubernetes.rst

-Configure Artemis resources
+Configure Artemis Resources
 ---------------------------
 In order to run Artemis, you need to configure the Artemis' User Management, Version Control and Continuous Integration.
 You can either run it with Jira, Bitbucket, Bamboo or Jenkins, Gitlab.
-Make sure to configure the the ``src/main/resources/config/application-artemis.yml`` file with the proper configuration for User Management, Version Control and Continuous Integration.
+Make sure to configure the ``src/main/resources/config/application-artemis.yml`` file with the proper configuration for User Management, Version Control and Continuous Integration.
-If you want to configure Artemis with ``Bitbucket, Jira, Bamboo`` continue with ``Configure Bitbucket, Jira, Bamboo`` or if you want to configure Artemis with local user management and no programming exercise continue with ``Configure Local User Mangement``.
+If you want to configure Artemis with ``Bitbucket, Jira, Bamboo`` continue with ``Configure Bitbucket, Jira, Bamboo`` or if you want to configure Artemis with local user management and no programming exercise continue with ``Configure Local User Management``.

 Configure Bitbucket, Jira, Bamboo
 #################################

-If you run Artemis with Bitbucket, Jira, Bamboo you have to deploy them on Kubernetes.
 Since Artemis will be deployed on a cluster, local connections to Jira, Bitbucket, Bamboo will not work.
-Therefore you have to deploy them on Kubernetes or to set connection to existing staging or production deployments, if any.
+Therefore, you have to deploy them on Kubernetes or to set connection to existing staging or production deployments, if any.
 The latter can be done only if you have admin access to them.
 In order to deploy Bitbucket, Jira, Bamboo on Kubernetes use the following documentation: `Bitbucket, Jira, Bamboo <https://docs.artemis.ase.in.tum.de/dev/setup/bamboo-bitbucket-jira/>`__.
-Once you are done continue with the next step ``Build Artemis``
+Once you are done, continue with the next step ``Build Artemis``

-Configure Local User Mangement
+Configure Local User Management
 ##############################

 If you want to run with local user management and no programming exercises setup follow the steps: